DeutscheSoft/aux-widgets/doc/docs/Widgets.md

 This way the widget itself (and all its children) will be able to correctly determine their new size and redraw themselves if necessary.

-In the more general case when widgets are resized dynamically in the absense of window resize events, it is necessary to call the `resize()` method on that part of the widget tree, which is affected by the size change.
+In the more general case when widgets are resized dynamically in the absence of window resize events, it is necessary to call the `resize()` method on the part of the widget tree that is affected by the size change.

 For example: